IBM/SalesEnablement-test-repo/docs/Part 3/03 Clickthru-AIXvsi.md

 43. Click the **Select Network** pull-down.
 44. Click **{{powerVS.privateSubnet}}**.
 45. Click **Attach**.
-46. Click the **Finish** button under the **Networking** section.
+46. Click the **Finish** button under the **Network interfaces** section.
 47. Click the **I agree to the Terms and conditions** checkbox.
 48. Click **Create**.

-The PowerVS instance is now being provisioned.
+The AIX PowerVS instance is now being provisioned.
 This process took approximately 15 minutes when creating the TechZone environment.
 Notice the value under the **Status** column of the **Virtual server instances** table.
 Once the status changes to an **Active** state, the instance is ready to be accessed.

 In the next Part of the demonstration script, learn how to use the IBM Cloud Portal to manage PowerVS instances.